cerna/linux-evl/Documentation/dovetail.rst

   work.
-Likewise, there is no requirement for keeping the GPOS operations fine-grained and highly preemptible at any time, which would otherwise induce noticeable overhead on low-end hardware, due to the requirement for pervasive task priority inheritance and IRQ threading.
+Likewise, there is no requirement for keeping the GPOS operations fine-grained and highly preemptible at any time, which would otherwise induce noticeable overhead on low-end hardware, due to the need for pervasive task priority inheritance and IRQ threading.

-- the functional isolation of the real-time infrastructure from the rest of the kernel code restricts common bug hunting to the scope of the smaller kernel, excluding most interactions with the very large GPOS kernel base.
+- when debugging a real-time issue, the functional isolation of the real-time infrastructure from the rest of the kernel code restricts bug hunting to the scope of the small co-kernel, excluding most interactions with the very large GPOS kernel base.

 - with a dedicated infrastructure providing a specific, well-defined set of real-time services, applications can unambiguously figure out